April 15, 2016

 Taking the following precautions will help to reduce your risk:

-- Thoroughly check your body for ticks and nymphs and promptly remove and dispose of them.
-If possible have someone check you from behind.
+- Thoroughly check your body for ticks and nymphs and promptly remove and dispose of them

-- You can take a quick shower to help remove any unattached ticks.
+- Have someone check you from behind if possible or you can take a quick shower to help remove any unattached ticks

 Lyme disease symptoms can range from a bulls eye rash around the bite area, to headache, fever and muscle/joint pain.
-Symptoms can appear from 3 days to several weeks following a tick bite.
 Consult your doctor if you experience any of these symptoms.

 For more information about ticks and Lyme disease:

-- Visit our Insect Bites and Diseases section of our website.
+- Visit our Insect Bites and Diseases section of our website for more information.

 - Call 1-800-660-5853